commitdev/docs/docs/fordevelopers/when-to-switch-jobs.md

 Take a moment to review each warning sign and the reflective questions to determine if you’re happy or unhappy in your current role.
 When you reflect on these questions, put yourself in the present moment to identify how you feel right now, in the present.

-## Lack of career growth and development 📈
+## Lack of Career Growth and Development 📈

 -   Are you working on projects that excite you and challenge you?